jjgrainger/PostTypes/docs/posttypes/Create-a-post-type.md

 // Register the post type to WordPress
 $books->register();
 ```
+> ##### Hint
+>
+> The `register()` method hooks into WordPress and sets up the different actions and
+> filters to create your custom post type.
+You do not need to add any of your PostTypes
+> code in actions/filters.
+Doing so may lead to unexpected results.

+Testing hints

+{% hint style="info" %}
+Hello world
+{% endhint %}

-#### Defining names
+### Set names

-The post type labels and slugs are automatically generated from the post type name, however, if you need to define these manually pass an array of names to the post types constructor.
+The post type labels and slugs are automatically generated from the post type name, however, if you can set these manually by passing an array of names to the post types constructor.

 ```php
 $names = [